Podchaser Logo

 6:27

-wanted the hearing to happen in her
+wanted the hearing to happen in her local community.

-local community.
-She wanted that evidence tested
+She wanted that evidence tested publicly

-publicly in front of her
+in front of a local community.
+And,

 6:34

-local community and there is a presumption
+um, you know, there is a presumption

 6:36

-in the judicial system that that is
+in the judicial system that that is what

 6:38

-exactly is it that Patterson's team
+So why exactly is it that Patterson's

-is arguing so adamantly to have
+team is arguing so adamantly

 6:44

-this case tested in regional Victoria?
+to have this case tested in regional

 6:46

-Yeah, well there is a presumption that
+Yeah.
+Well, there is a presumption that

 6:49

-charges are heard and ventilated in the
+charges are heard and ventilated

 6:51

-local community where those offenses are said
+in the local community where those offences

 6:53

-to have occurred.
-It's
+are said to have occurred.
+It's really

 6:55

-really important, I guess, on a
+important, I guess, on a bigger scale

-bigger scale for local communities to
+for local communities to also stay

 7:00

-also stay engaged with the judicial
+engaged with the judicial system, develop

 7:02

-system, develop trust and understanding of
+trust and understanding of the judicial system

-the judicial system when everything is
+when everything is centralised into

-might be convenient for many reasons,
+Melbourne, which might be convenient

-but you lose that connection to
+you lose that connection to the local

 7:13

-the local community.
-We've also
+community.
+We've also got in cases

 7:19

-weeks, there could be dozens of
+3 or 4 weeks, there could be dozens

 7:21

-witnesses, many of which will
+of witnesses, many of which will

 7:23

-live locally in the Leingatha, Gippsland area.
+live locally in the lengthy Gippsland

-So having them travel as well, considerable
+area.
+So having them travel as

-distance in into Melbourne to give
+in into Melbourne to give evidence is also a really

 7:31